Resources Whitepaper

 Radio Frequency & Cellular Intrusion

-As criminals look for new ways to use technology in their quest for valuable data and the number of connected devices grows to more than 50 billion by 2020, the IoT will provide an unprecedented expansion of new threat vectors and Enterprise companies need to be able to respond.
-Bastille is providing the security solutions to allow Enterprise companies to rapidly respond to this new threat vector.
+As criminals look for new ways to use technology in their quest for valuable data and the number of connected devices grows (21.1 billion connected devices in 2025), the IoT provides an unprecedented expansion of new threat vectors.
+Enterprise companies must be able to rapidly respond to these ubiquitous vulnerabilities, and Bastille provides the security solutions to make that happen.

 It’s Time to Take the Blinders Off

 The Internet of Things is no longer a nebular IT security concern – it’s a fully formed enterprise threat.
-By 2020, experts estimate that more than 25 percent of identified enterprise attacks will involve IoT.
-Disproportionately, IoT will account for less than 10 percent of IT security budgets.1 To stay ahead of this threat, smart enterprises are tackling this vulnerability head on.
+Today, experts estimate that more than one third of identified enterprise attacks involve IoT.
+To stay ahead of this threat, smart enterprises are tackling this vulnerability head on with IoT spending growing exponentially.
 This starts with acknowledgment of three key dynamics shaping the IoT security landscape.

 First, IoT security isn’t an emerging threat – it’s here.

 There is nothing “emerging” about IoT-related security threats.
-In 2016, 6.4 billion connected devices (or “things”) will be in use worldwide with 5.5 million new ones connecting every day.2 This means more attack vectors and more opportunity for exploitation.
-Threats across the enterprise environment.
+In 2016, 6.4 billion connected devices (or “things”) were in use worldwide, ten years later that number has more than tripled.
+This means more attack vectors across the enterprise environment and more opportunity for exploitation.

 Second, IoT has blurred the line between personal, operational and enterprise security.